babakmhz/Brew-Your-Coffee/Readme.md

 - Junit4 for unit testing

 * as mentioned in assessment description i omitted the NFC part
-* If there were any comments about the project please contact me at Emails mentioned above!
+* If there were any comments about the project please contact me at Email mentioned above!

 Best,
 Babak